 HOW TO REACH ?

 Buses– From Delhi to Baijnath(30 minutes from Bir) or to Dharamshala(2 hours) if you want to visit that too.
-There is no direct bus.
+There are a few direct buses too.

 Trains- Delhi to Pathankot.
 Bir is 4 hours from here.